 If you’re a sports fan, you’re probably glued to every game, rooting for your team and analyzing every play.
 But are you as vigilant with your own health?

-An annual physical gives you the opportunity to ask your provider questions about your health, and you’ll also get a few quick, crucial health screenings that can catch issues early or put you on track for staying well.
+An annual physical gives you the opportunity to ask your provider questions about your health, and you’ll get a few quick, crucial health screenings that can catch issues early or put you on track for staying well.

 That annual checkup isn’t the only thing men need to do to stay healthy.
 Dr. Taylor also recommended that men get regular exercise and avoid smoking to stay in top shape and prevent illness.